LarsGKodehode/kodehode-react-router-recap/README.md

 ## About

-This i a simple React template.
+This is a simple React template.
 The main takeaway from here is the structure.
 - Where are the router defined and set
 - Where have we put the routes
 - Where are your custom components defined